umputun/sys-agent/README.md

 # sys-agent [![build](https://github.com/umputun/sys-agent/actions/workflows/ci.yml/badge.svg)](https://github.com/umputun/sys-agent/actions/workflows/ci.yml) [![Coverage Status](https://coveralls.io/repos/github/umputun/sys-agent/badge.svg?branch=master)](https://coveralls.io/github/umputun/sys-agent?branch=master)

 System agent is a simple service reporting server status via HTTP GET request.
-It is useful for monitoring and debugging purposes, but usually as a part of some other monitoring system collecting data and serving it.
-One of such systems is [gatus,](https://github.com/TwiN/gatus) and it works fine with sys-agent.
+It is useful for monitoring and debugging purposes, but usually used as a part of some other monitoring system collecting data and serving it.
+One of such systems is [gatus](https://github.com/TwiN/gatus), and it works fine with `sys-agent`.

 `sys-agent` can run directly on a server (systemd service provided) or as a docker container (mutli-arch container provided).